simpleid/simpleid.github.io/_docs/2/installing.md

 SimpleID uses [Composer](https://getcomposer.org/) to manage its dependencies.
 As these dependencies are not included in the distribution package, you will need to download them manually using Composer.

+The Composer file included with the SimpleID package is named `composer.json.dist` instead of `composer.json`.
+This is because this file may be altered when you install [modules](/docs/2/modules/), which you want to keep when you upgrade to a later version of SimpleID.
+You will need to rename this file back to `composer.json` when installing SimpleID for the first time.

 If you have shell access to your server and have Composer installed, you can performed this step on the server.
 Otherwise, you will need to perform this step on another machine with Composer installed, before you upload the entire package onto your server.